Dropbox for Business

 If you linked your personal account to your Wharton account, when you graduate you'll have two accounts: one tied to your personal email and one tied to your alumni forwarding address.

-Off-boarding at Resignation/Retirement (Faculty and Staff)
+Off-boarding at Resignation/Retirement (Faculty, Staff and PhD)

 When you leave Wharton, your Dropbox account will cease to be available once your Wharton affiliation has been updated in our system.